Colonial Penn life insurance review 2020

 - You’ll then be provided quotes for the policies available to you.
 From here you can click on Learn More to get further details on the policy, or you can continue with the application process by clicking Select.

-After you proceed through the application process — which includes answering questions about your health and designating beneficiaries — you can review your documents and then confirm and e-sign them.
+- Review your documents online, then e-sign to confirm.
 A licensed agent will contact you shortly to finalize the process.

 Colonial Penn was established in 1968 as a way to provide insurance to members of American Association of Retired Persons (AARP).
 After changing hands a few times it ended up as a subsidiary of CNO Financial Group in 1997.
 New York is the only US state not served by Colonial Penn, however it’s still covered under another subsidiary of CNO — Banker’s Conseco Life Insurance Company.